Sri Ramanjaneya Yuddha

-Sri Ramanjaneya Yuddha is a 1963 Indian Kannada-language film, directed by M. Nageshwara Rao and M S Nayak.
+Sri Ramanjaneya Yuddha is a 1963 Indian Kannada-language film, directed by M. Nageshwara Rao and M. S. Nayak.
 The film stars Rajkumar, Udaykumar, K. S. Ashwath and Dikki Madhavarao.
-It marks the debut of composer Satyam, who provided the musical score for the film.
+Composer Satyam provided the musical score for this, his debut film.
 Notably, the title card reveals that this was Rajkumar's 50th film.

 The film was remade in Telugu in 1975 as Sri Ramanjaneya Yuddham starring N. T. Rama Rao.